-The Framework That Transformed the U.S. Wine Industry
+The Framework That Transformed the U.S. Wine Industry Ever tried a Yellow Tail wine?
+The brand's makers actually created an uncontested market space.

 For the last ten years, Blue Ocean Strategy has challenged business leaders to explore uncontested marketplaces -- or what we call "blue oceans."
 But this strategy goes beyond theory: It provides a set of methodologies and tools that can help managers pursue value innovation systematically and make blue oceans attainable for all aspiring organizations and individuals.
 Take, for instance, the wine industry.